 Improved oral hygiene is paramount after an implant.
 Brush and floss regularly; you can get infections if your implant doesn’t stay in place or falls out.
 Not brushing will also form plague and tartar that encourages bacteria and other disease-causing agents.

-Use a soft denture brush to clean under the denture, and rinse with salty water.
+A professional cosmetic dentist in Beverly Hills highly recommends using a soft denture brush to clean under the denture and rinse with salty water.
 The salted water will help prevent swelling, which is common after implants.
 Moreover, visit your dentist regularly for professional cleaning to avoid infections around your implants.

 3. Quit smoking